 1. Avoid Unwanted Attentions

-I recommend you not to wear too much jewelery or expensive watch while traveling, as these items only draw attention of pickpockets.
+I recommend you not to wear too much jewelry or expensive watch while traveling, as these items only draw attention of pickpockets.

 2. Stay away from suspicious looking people